 What to serve with balsamic tofu

 - Vegan garlic mashed cauliflower

 - Creamy Garlic Butternut Squash Noodles

 - After 2 hours in the fridge, the tofu will be pressed thoroughly.
 Cut tofu into long match sticks then into small cubes.
 The tofu is now ready for the marinade.

 - Add 3 tbs. balsamic, 1 tsp.
-Italian seasoning and ½ tsp. salt to a bowl with a cover.
+Italian seasoning and 1/2 tsp. salt to a bowl with a cover.

 - Add tofu cubes.
 Cover and shake.
 Marinade 30 minutes – 2 hours.

-- minutes before you are ready to cook, preheat the oven to 400 degrees F. Take tofu out of refrigerator to come to room temperature, Shake container again.
+- Preheat the oven to 400F.
+Take tofu out of refrigerator to come to room temperature, Shake container again.